 House of 1000 Corpses introduced Captain Spaulding and the Firefly gang.
 The film was a rough and unhoned homage/ripoff of The Texas Chain Saw Massacre (1974) where what Zombie wanted to do was still not quite formed.
 Nevertheless, you could see that his sympathies lay with the psychopaths and that he only had contempt for their whitebread victims they tortured.
 All of this crystallised with Zombie’s next and best realised film The Devil’s Rejects in which the same psychopaths are the anti-heroes and Zombie’s full admiration is with their sadistic cruelties and murderous rampage.

 3 from Hell is fairly much the same as before.
 The psychopaths and killers are the anti-heroes.
 Zombie embraces a nihilistic worldview where he seems to say that it is enjoyable to murder, rape and commit violence because nothing matters and it is fun.
 Zombie identifies with the psychopaths – Bill Moseley’s long-haired, long-bearded Otis could almost be a dead ringer for Zombie in real-life – just a leetle too much and you cannot help but wonder to what extent he is indulging psychopathic fantasies of his own given the extent to which he keeps returning to them in his films.
-(While watching the film part of you cannot help but contemplate the unkind thought of wondering how Rob Zombie’s posturing romanticism of violent and murderous behaviour would stand up if he himself were on the receiving end of a violent assault).
+(While watching the film, part of you cannot help but contemplate the unkind thought of wondering how Rob Zombie’s posturing romanticism of violent and murderous behaviour would stand up if he himself were on the receiving end of a violent assault).
 Zombie does push the violence envelope for far more than he has previously, notably a scene where a maddened Sheri Moon Zombie gleefully pursues a fully nude Sylvia Jeffries and repeatedly stabs her to death on a suburban lawn.

 If you’ve seen The Devil’s Rejects, there is all a much of a muchness to 3 from Hell.
 The plot generally follows the same path, swapping William Forsythe’s pursuing sheriff for Emilio Rivera’s vengeful cartel leader.
 Certainly, Bill Moseley has settled into the role of Otis with a great deal of assurance and owns the part.
 On the other hand, Sheri Moon Zombie (Mrs Rob Zombie who has appeared in all of his films so far) gives a performance of giggly insanity that is allowed to go on far too long and can politely be called self-indulgent.

 As usual, Rob Zombie gathers a long list of actors who have past genre careers.
-These include B movie veteran Clint Howard as an ill-fated party clown; horror regular Bill Oberst Jr. as a redneck hunter who tries to capture Richard Brake; a small role from Danny Trejo as the murdered cartel head; and several faces like Daniel Roebuck, Richard Riehle, Seam Whalen and Chaz Bono in small parts on the tv clips, as well as Austin Stoker from Battle for the Planet of the Apes (1973) and Assault on Precinct 13 (1976) as a newscaster.
-The most striking of these is Dee Wallace, a genre regular and cast at about 180 degrees remove from her most famous role as Elliott’s mother in E.T. – The Extra-Terrestrial (1982), in a venomous and nasty role as a prison guard.
+These include B movie veteran Clint Howard as an ill-fated party clown; horror regular Bill Oberst Jr. as a redneck hunter who tries to capture Richard Brake; a small role from Danny Trejo as the murdered cartel head; and several faces like Daniel Roebuck, Richard Riehle, Sean Whalen and Chaz Bono in small parts on the tv clips, as well as Austin Stoker from Battle for the Planet of the Apes (1973) and Assault on Precinct 13 (1976) as a newscaster.
+The most striking of these is Dee Wallace, a genre regular, who is cast at about 180 degrees remove from her most famous role as Elliott’s mother in E.T. – The Extra-Terrestrial (1982), in a venomous and nasty role as a prison guard.